-From Figure 7, we see that validation stalls in IS-Sp and IS-Fu are minimal.
-This is because many of the validations are satisfied by the L1 cache.
-The main reasons for the slowdowns are the lack of cache state reuse after branch squashes, and the resource contention caused by two accesses per speculative load.
-We consider the higher number of accesses next.
+From Figure 7, we again see that validation stalls in IS-Sp and IS-Fu are negligible.
+The main reason for the slowdowns in most applications is the resource contention caused by two accesses per speculative load.
+However, among all of the applications, blackscholes and swaptions are faster under